Computer Science (CPSC)

 CPSC 223a or b, Data Structures and Programming TechniquesStaff

 Topics include programming in C; data structures (arrays, stacks, queues, lists, trees, heaps, graphs); sorting and searching; storage allocation and management; data abstraction; programming style; testing and debugging; writing efficient programs.
-After CPSC 200, 201 or equivalent.
+After CPSC 200, 201 or passing an exam based on CPSC 201 content.
 QR

 HTBA